top

 Wood Awards Ireland 2024

-Wood Awards Ireland 2024 invites registered architects,* designers, engineers, woodworkers, researchers, third level students and other practitioners to submit entries for this year’s awards.
+Wood Awards Ireland 2024 – to be announced in MAY 2024 invites registered architects,* designers, engineers, woodworkers, researchers, third level students and other practitioners to submit entries for this year’s awards.
 Wood should be the inherent medium of projects submitted and be sourced from sustainably managed forests.

 Wood Awards Ireland (WAI) is organised by Forest Industries Ireland (FII) the forestry group in Ibec in partnership with the Royal Institute of the Architects of Ireland (RIAI) and Enterprise Ireland (EI) with support from the Forest Service, Department of Agriculture, Food and the Marine.
 It promotes wood as a sustainable material in innovative projects in Ireland and overseas.